justinalcon/portfolio-react-app/readme.md

 ### Back-End API:
 This Front-End application is reliant on a RESTful JSON API.
-The associated RoR CMS and API is on [bitbucket here](https://bitbucket.org/cnstudiotech/discovery).
+The associated RoR CMS and API is on [github here](https://github.com/justinalcon/portfolio-cms).

 You can change the IP of the Back-End in the file `./src/js/utils`.
 The variable `endpoint` is the base of the Back-End URL used in production.
 The variable `localhost` is the URL used in development.

 ### Build Process:

 ##### This how to instantiate the project and run the automation tools on OS X.
 npm is the package manager that will download dependencies, and gulp is the command line tool for automation tasks.

 1. Confirm that you have latest npm (run `npm -v`, if it says not found then install via [NodeJS](https://nodejs.org/en/download/))